annieyshin/Complete-Python-3-Bootcamp/README.md

-#Add notes to this repo as needed to make notes to yourself as you learn Python-3
+#Add notes to yourself as needed as you learn Python-3

 #make sure to leave detailed markdown notes in each lesson for reference